GorlikItsMe/GorlikItsMe/README.md

 ## Projects
 I’m currently working on new website for private Nostale servers.
 Also I offer help with setup and maintence websites.
 * <a href="https://voidgamingnetwork.com/">https://voidgamingnetwork.com/</a> Nostale private server
-* <company_name> - Mobile store fleet management application for a Polish chain of stores enabling data collection, management and reporting
+* <ins><company_name></ins> - Mobile store fleet management application for a Polish chain of stores enabling data collection, management and reporting
 * <a href="https://itempicker.atlagaming.eu/">https://itempicker.atlagaming.eu/</a> Itempicker with all Nostale Items (also with API for devs to use this icons easier)
 * <a href="https://ts.atlagaming.eu/">https://ts.atlagaming.eu/</a> Tool for Opennos (Nostale priv servers) to creating timespaces easier
 * <a href="https://github.com/GorlikItsMe/nosbot.js">nosbot.js</a> Library that makes it easy to build clientless bots for Nostale
-* Nosbazar-project - app to scrap in game (Nostale) bazar, track prices, auctions and automate buying items using bunch of bots
+* <ins>Nosbazar-project</ins> - app to scrap in game (Nostale) bazar, track prices, auctions and automate buying items using bunch of bots
-* Gameforge-Client-Automation - Scripts used to automate gameforge client to automaticly get tokens used during auth process (used by my clientless bots)
+* <ins>Gameforge-Client-Automation</ins> - Scripts used to automate gameforge client to automaticly get tokens used during auth process (used by my clientless bots)
-* Nos.Tool - terminal app written in c# used to unpack Nostale game files (like Onexplorer but i can use it as CLI).
+* <ins>Nos.Tool</ins> - terminal app written in c# used to unpack Nostale game files (like Onexplorer but i can use it as CLI).
 Its essential part of my itempicker
 * <a href="https://5miasto.pl/">https://5miasto.pl/</a> Live list of twitch.tv streamers who play on the Polish FiveM GTA RP (Fivecity) server
 * <a href="https://atlagaming.eu/">https://atlagaming.eu/</a> Nostale private server (old project)
-* Private hosting with my websites, apps, tools, bots etc on my Ubuntu VPS
+* Private hosting with my websites, mail, vpn, apps, tools, bots etc on my Ubuntu VPS
 * I also made games with my friends during game jams or some tournaments.
 Games I worked on are:
   * [Foreign Lives](https://foreignlives.itch.io/game)
   * [Drakshoot](https://foreignlives.itch.io/drakshoot)